 They are also sometimes called botanicals or phytomedicines.
-These types of herbal supplements frequently have a label that claims they are “100% Natural” and may even have a healthy-sounding product name.
+These types of herbal supplements frequently feature a label that claims they are “100% Natural” and may even have a healthy-sounding product name.

-But even though a supplement is labeled as “healthy” doesn’t mean it’s effective.
+But even though a supplement has been labeled “healthy” doesn’t mean it’s effective.

-Recent research has been conducted on dietary supplements and the conclusions found that consumers who purchase herbal supplements might not get the product that’s being advertised on the label.
+Recent research that was conducted on dietary supplements found that consumers who purchase herbal supplements might not get the product that’s being advertised on the label.
 Sadly, this is not just a trend that happens with online vendors or shady marketers.

 Several large retailers were cited by the state of New York for selling supplements that were not as advertised.
 New York lawmakers are pushing for more stringent laws to protect consumers who purchase herbal supplements for weight loss or other health-related issues.

 Ingredients Found In Natural Weight Loss Supplements

 If you decide to supplement your weight loss regimen with an herbal product, you’ll probably notice that popular products being sold in stores and on the internet will have one or several of these herbal ingredients.
 These include: